andrewMacmurray/realworld-hasura/README.md

 - A Hasura instance is deployed on Heroku
 - A `Purescript` serverless http api that handles authentication and custom application logic, communicates with Hasura as an actions server https://hasura.io/docs/1.0/graphql/core/actions/index.html (deployed on `vercel`)

-### Infrastructure

-- Terraform configuration for provisioning the actions server, database and secrets https://www.terraform.io/

 ### Github Actions (CI/CD/Infra)

 - Automated tests run on each pull request
-- A terraform plan is posted to each pull request
 - A full build and deploy of each service happens on merge to `main`